• Skip to primary navigation

 My first inclination was to make a gluten-free chicken pot pie.
 I love pot pie, and have had Blake’s gluten-free chicken pot pie (frozen) before.
 It’s good, but not nearly as good as one I knew I could make myself.

-How to Make Gluten-Free Chicken Pot Pie
+How to Make Chicken Pot Pie

-You are going to LOVE this chicken pot pie filling.
+You are going to love this chicken pot pie filling.
 It’s warm, savory and brimming with flavor and overall goodness.

 My secret to making the best gluten-free chicken pot pie filling is that I use rotisserie chicken.
 The chicken shreds so beautifully, and you get a wonderful mix of juicy dark and white meat.